York and North Midland Railway: Expansion

 On 27 July 1840, a curve opened connecting the North Midland Railway at Methley Junction and allowing the Y&NMR direct access to Leeds, in competition with the L&SR. From 9 November Hudson leased the line for £17,000 per year; from then all traffic between Leeds and Selby was diverted via Methley and over the North Midland Railway to its Wellington station.
-However, the management of the Hull & Selby refused any offers from Hudson to lease or operate over their line and in 1844 formed an alliance with the Manchester and Leeds Railway, which was planning a route to Selby.
+However, the management of the Hull and Selby Railway refused any offers from Hudson to lease or operate over their line and in 1844 formed an alliance with the Manchester and Leeds Railway, which was planning a route to Selby.
 Amalgamation was proposed early in 1845, but at two meetings shareholders overruled the directors, accepting instead a lease from Hudson at 10% of the original capital, with an option to purchase, and the H&SR became part of the Y&NMR from 1 July 1845.

 A railway to the port of Whitby was proposed in 1826, George Stephenson recommended a route to Pickering in 1832 and the Whitby and Pickering Railway Act 1833 (3 & 4 Will.
 4. c. xxxv) received royal assent on 6 May 1833, which both permitted and prohibited steam locomotives.
 The River Esk was diverted a mile from Whitby but a number of bridges were needed, including a 312 ft five span timber bridge at Ruswarp.
 A 120 yd tunnel was dug at Grosmont and at Beck Hole a 1500 yd inclined plane was built at a gradient of 1 in 15.
 The line, worked by horses, opened to Grosmont on 8 June 1835 and to Pickering on 26 May 1836.
 At Beck Hole carriages were worked up or down the incline individually; each summer the landlord of a nearby inn erected a tent so as to supply refreshments to waiting passengers.
 The journey from Pickering to Whitby took an average hours.

 The Y&NMR received permission in the York and North Midland Railway (York and Scarborough) Act 1844 (7 & 8 Vict. c. lxi) to build a line from York to Scarborough with a branch from to Pickering and to take over the Whitby and Pickering Railway.
 The 42 mi line and 6+1/2 mi branch were built in less than a year and opened on 7 July 1845.
 Following celebrations on the opening day, the railway offered free travel for the first five days.
 The line to Whitby was doubled, timber bridges replaced with ones built from iron and the tunnel at Grosmont rebuilt, although the incline at Beck Hole was not replaced until 1864.
 The first train hauled by a steam locomotive ran on 4 June 1847.